 - Vampiric Blood together with the talent Red Thirst allows to use it frequently.
-If you want to use Service of Gorefiend, too, the CD is in about 30 secs.
 Don’t let this CD chill much, unless you’re not planning on surviving some massive damage any time soon, of course.

 - Keep in mind that due to Mastery, your Death Strike also gives you a shield protecting from physical damage which sometimes allows you to work with the part of the damage in a preventive mode.
 For example, during the phase when you’re tanking a boss. before taking it off your second tank you have a chance to stack a huge set of absorbs on those auto-attacks in advance.

 Haste > Strength > Versatility > Crit >= Mastery: